Reviewers’ guide#

 git fetch origin pull/<PULL NUMBER>/head:<BRANCH NAME>

-is the name you assign to the local branch you are creating.
+where <PULL NUMBER> is the number of the pull request and <BRANCH NAME> is the name you assign to the local branch you are creating.
 Here is a checklist to guide your review :

 Unit tests have been added and/or modified.